Newfoundland and Labrador Disability Tax Credit Information

 dccinc

-It is estimated that a staggering 20% of the Newfoundland and Labrador population, over 100,000 residents, live with an impairment of some kind.
-If you or a family member are one of them, we would like to help you by shedding some light on the Disability Tax Credit program, how it works, and, more importantly, help you understand the specifics relevant to Newfoundland and Labrador.
+It’s estimated that a staggering 20% of the Newfoundland and Labrador population, over 100,000 residents, live with an impairment of some kind.
+If you or a family member are among them, we’re here to assist by shedding light on the Disability Tax Credit program and how it operates, particularly in the context of Newfoundland and Labrador.

-In general, the Disability Tax Credit (DTC) is a non-refundable federal tax credit aimed at reducing the amount of taxes disabled people pay.
-It was designed to alleviate the various costs attached to living with an impairment, such as treatments, medication, special education programs, and other additional fees.
+In essence, the Disability Tax Credit (DTC) is a non-refundable federal tax credit designed to reduce the tax burden for disabled individuals.
+Its purpose is to alleviate the various costs associated with living with an impairment, such as treatments, medication, special education programs, and other additional expenses.

 What is the Disability Tax Credit?